 The five Yamas are best described as moral codes for interacting with the world.
 Yama, in Sanskrit, means “restraint.”
 Hence, the five Yamas are things you should restrain from doing to experience harmonious relationships with others and the universe.

-However, the sutras do not present them as moral commandments but rather an insight into the results of doing or not doing them.
+However, Patanjali’s yoga sutras are not presented as moral commandments but rather an insight into the results of doing or not doing them.
 For example, the third Yama, Asteya, shows that if we steal from others, we harm ourselves and them.
 Therefore, having knowledge of the yoga Yamas can help us make better decisions and gain more self-awareness.

 The Patanjali’s yoga sutra that outlines the five Yamas is found in verse 30 of Chapter 2.
 They are: